Complaints about a councillor

 Once a complaint relating to an alleged breach of the applicable Code of Conduct has been received by the Monitoring Officer, she and the Independent Person will then decide the next step for dealing with the alleged breach.
 This may involve taking the matter to consultation with Group Business Managers.
 A decision may be made by the Monitoring Officer, the Independent Person and the Chair of Standards about appropriate next steps.

-You will be notified once a decision has been made as to how your complaint is to be progressed or provided with an explanation if no further action is to be taken.
+You will be notified once a decision has been made about how your complaint is to be progressed or provided with an explanation if no further action is to be taken.

 Other ways to complain